arredondojullianjoseph/mmpa-decay-solver/README.md

 # MMPA-Decay-Solver

 Mini-Max Polynomial Approximation (MMPA) solver for matrix exponentials in nuclear decay chains.
 Verifies MMPA against the analytical Bateman solution on a four-isotope decay chain and a two-nuclide Gd-157-style absorber chain, and checks it independently against a SciPy Radau reference solver.
 Sweeps published MMPA order (4 through 32) on both chains and checks that accuracy improves with order.
+Sweeps absorber interval length $T$ at fixed order, evaluating each interval at $t = T$ only, and gates order 32 at $10^{-4}$.
 Automated tests cover all of these checks and print their own measured accuracy.

 Scope: verifies MMPA's matrix-exponential accuracy on toy decay chains before scaling to real cross sections and a burnup matrix derived from a low-order neutronics model.